Amarok79/Amarok.Events/doc/Documentation.md

 The output is:

     A
     C
     ...
     B1    (100 ms delayed)
     B2    (200 ms delayed)

 Again, the thread calling **Invoke()** is also calling the event handlers.
 But this time, it returns after encountering the first *await* statement, causing **Invoke()** to return earlier as the event handler's continuations.

 That means a consumer can decide whether it wants to register a synchronous or asynchronous event handler.
-In the latter case, from perspective of the event raiser the behavior is kind of fire-and-forget, because the event raiser can't be sure that all event handlers have completed when **Invoke()** returned.
+In the latter case, from a perspective of the event raiser, the behavior is kind of fire-and-forget, because the event raiser can't be sure that all event handlers have completed when **Invoke()** returned.

 If you need that guarantee that then use **InvokeAsync()** instead.